Amazon's Shakopee warehouse has 88 COVID-19 cases, UNFI's Hopkins site has 11

 Amazon alerts workers via text messages when there are confirmed cases at their worksite.
 But workers have complained that the company doesn't say how many people are involved.

-“That’s really scary,” William Stolz, an Amazon worker in Shakopee said after being told about the state’s data Monday.
+"That's really scary," William Stolz, an Amazon worker in Shakopee said after being told about the state's data.

 Amazon requires workers to wear face masks and takes temperatures of workers.
 But Stolz said it's frustrating that workers haven't been given more information so they can decide whether it's worth the risk to work.